Will Bernie Sanders Be Stopped by Barcode Voting in L.A. County?

 Smartmatic and California election officials have been touting the new Los Angeles voting system as California's first "open source" system, but the code used in the software for the system's machines is not actually open source.

 The open source designation may mean that the code was originally lifted from free software, non-proprietary sources.
 The code is still hidden from the public.

 California Secretary of State Alex Padilla said in 2018 when the system was certified:

 “Los Angeles County’s VSAP vote tally system is now California’s first certified election system to use open-source technology...This publicly-owned technology represents a significant step in the future of elections in California and across the country.”

-In January of 2020, independent blogger Brad Freidman uncovered a series of security vulnerabilities in the VSAP Tally voting system, according to a report commissioned from professional testers by California Secretary of State Alex Padilla.
+In January of 2020, independent blogger Brad Friedman uncovered a series of security vulnerabilities in the VSAP Tally voting system, according to a report commissioned from professional testers by California Secretary of State Alex Padilla.
 However, these findings have not been corroborated by other media sources.
-Among Brad's findings are:
+Among Friedman's findings are:

 - USB ports which violate California specifications disallowing any more ports than necessary for the system's basic function.

 - "excessive root access and the ability to boot the system from a USB port give access to the system by unauthorized individuals.
 Either scenario can result in undetected changes to files and data."